AchoVasilev/Oversteer-Web-Project/README.md

 This is my web project for SoftUni - Bulgaria ASP.NET Core Course.
-It is a car renting platform where users can rent cars.
-Companies can register and can add cars, they can add their offered services and the locations from which clients can pick up cars.

 ### The project uses:
 - MS SQL database